WCRP-CORDEX/experiment-design/docs/CORDEX-CMIP7-AFT_experiment_design_DD.md

 Through 2021, RCM groups should use the same historical atmospheric greenhouse gas (GHG) forcing as in CMIP7.
 For periods starting from 2022 onwards (e.g. 2022-2025) it is recommended that the GHG forcing follow H scenario be used.
-_The global and annual-mean time series of GHG concentrations for both the historical and scenario periods are available from [the input4MIPs database](https://esgf-node.llnl.gov/projects/input4mips/).
+_Note : this has to be updated : The global and annual-mean time series of GHG concentrations for both the historical and scenario periods are available from [the input4MIPs database](https://esgf-node.llnl.gov/projects/input4mips/).
 See for more details [Meinshausen et al. 2017](https://doi.org/10.5194/gmd-10-2057-2017) and [Meinshausen et al. 2019](https://doi.org/10.5194/gmd-2019-222)._

 ### Land use/Land cover

 It is first recommended that the static land cover and land use maps that are a regional model’s default be used for the reanalysis driven experiment.
-A second simulation for the reanalysis driven experiment with transient land use change could be done using the new global land use /land cover data set at 10 km resolution produced by the FPS LUCAS team at GERICS that will be published under the CORDEX Zenodo.
+A second simulation for the reanalysis driven experiment with transient land use change is recommended using the new global land use /land cover data set at 10 km resolution produced by the FPS LUCAS team at GERICS that will be published under the CORDEX Zenodo.
 When possible, it is recommended that RCM groups provide two reanalysis-driven evaluation simulations - with and without LUC.

 ### Aerosol